Pattern-avoiding stabilized-interval-free permutations: Avoiding a pattern of size 3

-A consequence of our comment at the beginning of this section is that the elements of $\Ind_n(231)$ have no \sif box of size greater than 2.
+As a consequence, the elements of $\Ind_n(231)\setminus\Sif_n(231)$ have no \sif box of size greater than 2.
 Moreover, they have to start with $n$ and are in one-to-one correspondence with ordered rooted trees with $n$ vertices, see \cite[Sec.~3]{BKP18}.
 We will use this correspondence to provide an alternative approach to derive \eqref{eqn:SIF_contfrac} and \eqref{eqn:FIX_contfrac}.

 In fact, using the left-to-right maxima as roots, every element $\sigma\in \mathcal{S}_n(231)$ corresponds to a forest $T_\sigma$ of ordered trees constructed as follows: we declare that $\sigma(i)$ is the parent of $\sigma(j)$ if and only if it is a minimal inversion ($i<j$, $\sigma(i)>\sigma(j)$, and $j-i$ is minimal over all $i$).
 Then we order siblings in increasing order of labels from left to right.
 This can be visualized using the plot of the permutation or by means of an arc diagram, see the example in Figure~\ref{fig:231forest}.